alexward65/alexward65/README.md

 - 👋 Hi, I’m @alexward65
 - 👀 I’m interested in: Systems Biology, Bioinformatics, Metabolic Modelling and mapping the complex behaviour of cells
-- 🔥 I’m currently learning: Writing in Python, Linear Optimisation, Using Code Interpreter and How to become a better programmer 😅
+- 🔥 I’m currently learning: Python, Linear Optimisation, Using Code Interpreter and How to become a better programmer 😅
 - 📫 How to reach me: alex.o.ward65@gmail.com

 <!---